apaz-cli/apaz-cli.github.io/blog/Safety.md

 ### Safety:

 An operation is safe if it cannot lead to undefined behavior, either directly or indirectly, even if the operation's preconditions are violated.
-An operation that is unsafe can lead to undefined behavior if its preconditions are violated.
+Otherwise, it is unsafe.

 Safety only specifies whether every possible set of preconditions maps to a postcondition.
-It has nothing to do with how many bugs your program has, only what happens when unexpected conditions occur.
+It has nothing to do with whether those postconditions are intended, only what happens when unexpected conditions occur.

 ### Correctness:

 An operation that is correct satisfies the intended postconditions if its preconditions are satisfied.

-If the preconditions of a safe correct operation are not met, the result is unspecified (but defined).
-If the preconditions of an unsafe correct operations are not met, the result is undefined or unspecified.
+Correctness implies that you've thought about every possible precondition, and can justify that it maps to the intended postcondition.

+Correctness is incredibly difficult to obtain or be confident about.
+Hopefully the next section will convince you of that.

+### Bug:

+A bug is a violation of correctness.
+Not all bugs become observable unintended behavior.

 <br>

 ## Why do we write unsafe programs?

-Undefined Behavior introduces silent preconditions that are hard to detect and reason about.
+Undefined Behavior introduces silent preconditions that are difficult to detect and reason about.
 Is the following code safe?
 Stare at it for a while.

 ```c
 char strDeref(const char *str, int idx1, int idx2) {